PDC Premier League Darts: Week 10 Betting and Odds Preview

 At this stage of the campaign it’s all about making it into the top four and working on the basis that anything can happen on finals night.
 With just three points separating fourth placed James Wade and bottom of the table Michael Smith, anything is possible so let’s keep that in mind while assessing week ten’s matches.

 Our first game of the night in Liverpool sees Rob Cross take on Peter Wright.
 Form is very much on the side of Cross in this one and the 2018 PDC World Champion is available at 4/5 with 10Bet and Bethard.
 A victory for Peter Wright can be picked up at best odds of 5/2 with Unibet and SportingBet while the draw completes this one at a top price of 50/13 with SportPesa.

 At phase two of the competition we have just four games in store and following on we have Gerwyn Price up against Mensur Suljovic.
 Form suggests this could be the closest game of the night and there are odds against prices on all three possible outcomes.
-Price starts as the favourite at a best of 23/17 with SportPesa while a win for Suljovic is at 8/5 with Black Type.
+Price starts as the favourite at a best of 23/17 with SportPesa while a win for Suljovic is at 8/5.
 It’s back to SportPesa again for the best numbers on the draw at 39/11.

 We finish off with a repeat of last year’s Premier League final.
 Michael Van Gerwen is setting his sights on a return to the top of the table while for Michael Smith, it’s a case of battling to come away from the foot of the league.
 MVG starts as favourite at short best odds of 3/8 with SportPesa.
 Victory for Smith is at 5/1 with Betway while the same bookmaker has the best figures on the draw at 11/2.